opcruz/fxlauncher/README.md

 		</dependency>
 ```
 For integration purpose, you will have to provide those jar in your application in version less and let this scope uncommented before a mvn package or install.
 Version less allow auto-update provided by FXLauncher and allow your apps to be compiled for linux, windows and mac.
+It works fine for linux and windows, I still have some issue with mac-os.

 # FXLauncher